in4lio/yupp/doc/README.md

 ### EXAMPLE

-Display the original source code:
+At first, we would like to display the original source code of an example in terminal:

     >cd yupp
     >more "./eg/hello.yu-c"